thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 If a request handler needs to send the response back to client, it should call the `res.end()` method.

+More than one request handler can be defined for a route.
+You can define the above two request handlers for the same route.

 You can call `app.METHOD()` multiple times:

 ```js